awsdocs/aws-lambda-developer-guide/doc_source/API_EventSourceMappingConfiguration.md

 # EventSourceMappingConfiguration<a name="API_EventSourceMappingConfiguration"></a>

-A mapping between an AWS resource and an AWS Lambda function\.
-See [CreateEventSourceMapping](API_CreateEventSourceMapping.md) for details\.
+A mapping between an AWS resource and a Lambda function\.
+For details, see [CreateEventSourceMapping](API_CreateEventSourceMapping.md)\.

 ## Contents<a name="API_EventSourceMappingConfiguration_Contents"></a>